bhaumikmistry/Autocoloring/README.md

 The code is simple and there are example images to work with, which are to be stored in the same path or folder.

-This is a matlab verison, python version should be up soon.
+This is a matlab verison.

+The Pyhton version is the basic version which doesnt give any color choice.
+The color range in python can be set manually.